Dizzzzz5/email-spam-classification/README.md

 3. Open the notebook in `notebooks/`
 4. Run all cells

+# Data

+This project uses the public SpamAssassin email corpus.

+To run the notebook, create this structure:

+data/
+└── Email/
+    ├── Ham/
+    └── Spam/

+Download the dataset files and place the ham emails in `Ham/` and the spam emails in `Spam/`.

 ## Tools Used
 Python, pandas, NLTK, scikit-learn, XGBoost, matplotlib, BeautifulSoup, WordCloud